Annemae/DeCoMi/README.md

   - The decision requirement level JSON object (used for the DRD extraction experiment).
   - The decision logic level JSON objects, one for each individual decision (used for the decision table extraction experiment).
 - **experiment**: contains the queries and results from all four experiments, including all iterations conducted with GPT-4.1 and Gemini 2.5 Pro.
-- **front-end**: contains the front-end of the prototype, including the CSS, HTML, and JavaScript files, as well as the code for the 'offline' version, since the LLMs originally used were no longer available.
+- **front-end**: contains the front-end of the prototype, including the CSS, HTML, and JavaScript files, as well as the code for the 'offline' version.

 ## Software Quality
 During development of the prototype, the following quality aspects were considered:

 - **Functionality**: the software was implemented according to the requirements defined in the thesis.
 - **Usability**: although no formal usability requirements were specified, the front-end was designed with a simple and intuitive UX.
 For example, users can navigate directly to a decision in the source code by clicking on it in the DMN model.
-- **Maintainability**: explanatory comments were added to the front-end and back-end source code, and `flake8` was applied to the back-end to encourage compliance with Python style guidelines.
+- **Maintainability**: explanatory comments were added to the front-end and back-end source code, and `flake8` was applied to the back-end to encourage compliance with Python style guidelines [IN PROGRESS].